syncfusion-content/fileformat-docs/FileFormat/Presentation/Working with Tables.md

 {% highlight vb.net %}
 [VB.NET]

-'Create instance of PowerPoint presentation
+'Creates instance of PowerPoint presentation

 Dim presentation_1 As IPresentation = Presentation.Create()

-'Add slide to the presentation
+'Adds slide to the presentation

 Dim slide As ISlide = presentation_1.Slides.Add(SlideLayoutType.Blank)

-'Add table to the slide
+'Adds table to the slide

 Dim table As ITable = slide.Shapes.AddTable(2, 2, 100, 120, 300, 200)

-'Retrieve each cell and fill text content to the cell.
+'Retrieves each cell and fills text content to the cell.

 Dim cell As ICell = table(0, 0)

-'Set the column width for a cell; this will set the width for entire column
+'Sets the column width for a cell; this sets the width for entire column

 cell.ColumnWidth = 400

-'Set the margin for the cell.
+'Sets the margin for the cell.

 cell.TextBody.MarginBottom = 0